 Category Archives: Publications

 What happens when you accelerate hydrogen atoms to a breathtaking velocity of 120’000 m/s and shoot them onto the thinnest membrane there is?
-You get a absolutely fascinating diffraction pattern!
-In our new publication we theoretically describe what to expect … Continue reading
+You get an absolutely fascinating diffraction pattern!
+In our latest publication we theoretically describe what to expect … Continue reading

 Our manuscript on preparing internally cold beams containing only a single molecular structure was published in Physical Review Letters.